Skip to content Skip to cookie consent

 Disasters and Emergency Committee

-Tearfund worked with the Disasters and Emergencies Committee (DEC) to provide water, sanitation and hygiene (WASH) support, as well as shelter to 56,000 people affected by extreme floods from 2010 to 2013.
+Tearfund worked with the DEC to provide water, sanitation and hygiene support, as well as shelter to 56,000 people affected by extreme floods from 2010 to 2013.
 The Scottish Government provided additional funding, enabling us to extend the programme and support 59,000 people to rebuild their livelihoods from 2013 to 2017.
+From 2022 to 2024, Tearfund reached 102,172 individuals directly through relief and rehabilitation efforts in the seven worst affected districts.

 Shifting the Power

 From 2015 to 2018, Tearfund led the Pakistan component of a multi-country project, funded by the UK Government, called Shifting the Power.
-This focused on advocating for, and strengthening the capacity of, local humanitarian organisations in Pakistan.
+This focused on advocating for, and strengthening local humanitarian organisations in Pakistan.

 UK Government Aid Match Funding